-I have also wanted to recognize John Stott on this occasion, but I find that I have nothing better to say than what I wrote in 2011 for the booklet distributed at the Service of Thanksgiving for the Life of John W. Stott in London's St. Paul's Cathedral with 2000 invited guests from all over the
+I have also wanted to recognize John Stott on this occasion, but I find that I have nothing better to say than what I wrote in 2011 for the booklet distributed at the 'Service of Thanksgiving for the Life of John R. W. Stott' in London's St. Paul's Cathedral, with 2,000 invited guests from all over the world.2 I never saw so many Anglican and other bishops attending the farewell service of a simple priest.
+It was one of the most impressive services I ever visited and the cross of Christ (which happened to be the title of Stott's major work) stood in the centre of it.

-Here is that message, with only minor updating:
+So I offer you that message again, with only minor updating.

-John Stott: Man of Complementarity
+John Stott: man of complementarity

 John Stott, the main author of the theological preamble of the constitution of the World Evangelical Alliance and a key player in the launching of our theological journal, the Evangelical Review of Theology, is now with Jesus, who was the focus of his life in all he did, said and wrote.
-In what was probably his best book, The Cross of Christ (1986), he summarized his legacy to all evangelicals when he stated that only if the cross of Jesus remains our center can we achieve unity.
+In what was probably his best book, The Cross of Christ (1986), he summarized his legacy to all evangelicals when he stated that only if the cross of Jesus remains our centre can we achieve unity.